Billing/Methods of Payment

 There is no fee assessed for payment made by ACH.
 However, CASHNet does charge a nonrefundable 2.75% fee to process credit or debit card payments on your behalf.

-CASHNet accepts MasterCard, Discover, and American Express credit card payments.
-(VISA is not accepted.)
+CASHNet accepts Visa, MasterCard, Discover, and American Express credit card payments.

 Checks, travelers’ checks, and money orders can be mailed, along with a printed copy of the top portion of your billing statement to: